Auston Matthews needed 40 minutes to get into the NHL record book.

 Matthews was the fifth player with three goals in his NHL debut since 1943-44 and first since Derek Stepan with the New York Rangers in October 2010.
 Alex Smart (Montreal, 1943), Real Cloutier (Quebec, 1979) and Fabian Brunnstrom (Dallas, 2008) also had hat tricks in their first NHL games, though Cloutier played five seasons with the Nordiques in the WHA before that.

-Maple Leafs: Host the Boston Bruins on Saturday night for their home opener.
+Maple Leafs: Host Boston on Saturday night for their home opener.